 Court Hears Trump's Appeal To Block House Subpoena, Shield Finances

-Judges on a federal appeals court grilled Donald Trump's lawyer and counsel for the House of Representatives on Friday over the president's effort to block a subpoena ordering his accounting firm to turn over financial records.
+Judges on a federal appeals court grilled President Trump's lawyer and the counsel for the House of Representatives on Friday over Trump's effort to block a subpoena ordering his accounting firm to turn over financial records.

 The Democratic-led House Oversight Committee requested the information from Trump's longtime accounting firm, Mazars USA, in April.
-The panel's subpoena seeks financial records and other documents related to Trump's personal and business finances dating back to 2011.
+The panel's subpoena seeks financial records and other documents related to Trump's personal and business finances dating to 2011.

 Trump, who has fought to shield his finances from public view, sued to prevent Mazars from handing over the records.
 A district court judge rejected Trump's challenge.
 The president appealed that ruling, kicking the case up to the appeals court.